Lokhillo/Sleep-Tracker/README.md

 # Sleep Tracker #
-This is a sleep quality tracker app, that stores the sleep data over time is a database.
+This is a sleep quality tracker app, that stores the sleep data over time in a database.
 It stores start time, end time and quality of sleep.
 The app architecture is based on MVVM architecture and uses ROOM database.

 This app demonstrates the following views and techniques:
 * Room database